 Funding for Families

-The government has announced new childcare offers to support working parents of children aged 9months.
-These offers are being introduced from September 2024 and you can find more information at child care choice.
+The government has a range of childcare offers to support parents of children aged 9 months – 4 years.
+You can find more information at Childcare Choices.

 Childcare support for 2-year-olds

-Families of 2-year-olds who are in receipt of certain benefits can access up to 15 hours of funded early education with a registered childcare provider for 38 weeks of the year.
+Families of 2-year-olds who meet the governments eligibility criteria can access up to 15 hours of funded early education with a registered childcare provider.
 Once eligibility is confirmed, eligibility will remain until school age even if a family’s circumstances change.

 Check eligibility

-From April 2024 eligible working parents of 2-year-olds will be entitled to 15 hours of funded early education with a registered childcare provider for 38 weeks of the year.
-Parents will be able to apply and confirm their eligibility from January 2024.
+Since April 2024, eligible working parents of 2-year-olds are entitled to 15 hours of funded early education with a registered childcare provider for 38 weeks of the year.
+Parents can apply and confirm their eligibility.

-Eligible working parents will be entitled to an additional 15 hours funded early education meaning they can access up to 30 hours with a registered childcare provider for 38 weeks of the year.
+Eligible working parents will be entitled to an additional 15 hours of funded early education, meaning they can access up to 30 hours with a registered childcare provider for 38 weeks of the year.

 You can get up to £500 every 3 months (£2,000 a year) for each of your children to help with the costs of childcare.